lampshade9909/DiamondSetter/README.md

 # Diamond Setter
 Ethereum smart contract manager for the Diamond Standard

+The Diamond Setter is a simple and effective contract manager for your Diamond Standard based contracts.
+It makes maintaining and upgrading your contracts a breeze by automating the upgrade logic.
+You simply provide your contract addresses and ABI and call the `set` command.
+It automates the process of determining what needs upgraded/removed by calling the proper Diamond Standard functions.

 The Diamond Standard, written by Nick Mudge, is a set of contracts that can access the same storage variables and while sharing the same Ethereum address to achieve upgradability and scalability.

 https://github.com/ethereum/EIPs/issues/2535

-The Diamond Setter is a simple and effective contract manager for your Diamond Standard based contracts.

 ## Who should use the Diamond Setter?